nbessi/pyhiccup/README.md

 Python version of https://github.com/weavejester/hiccup

-Pyhiccup is a library for representing HTML in python.
+Pyhiccup is a library for representing HTML in Python.
 It uses list or tuple to represent elements, and dict to represent an element's attributes.

 Install